 Read more

 On a track, when something goes wrong, the system is designed to give you a second chance.
-Gravel slows your fall.
+Gravel slows your slide.
 Barriers absorb the impact.
-The medic arrives in ninety seconds.
+A medic is there in ninety seconds.
 On the road, none...

 Read more

-The rebound that destroys what you don't see When the tire bounces uncontrollably, the energy it generates doesn't just disappear.
-It has to go somewhere.
-And it does.
-It propagates upwards through...
+The rebound you don’t see — but that destroys everything.
+When the tire bounces uncontrollably, the energy it creates doesn’t disappear.
+It travels — fast, relentless, and unchecked — through the e...

 Read more